nizarhmain/master_thesis/README.md

 potential project

-write a framework that tests the transaction processors
+aa write a framework that tests the transaction processors